-Portugal v Czech Republic
+Cancelo scores in Portugal win over Czech Republic

 Post update

-Corner, Portugal.
-Conceded by Ales Mateju.
+Corner, Czech Republic.
+Conceded by Raphaël Guerreiro.

 Post update